-If you compare Travelpro vs Samsonite luggage, you’ll find a variety of suitcases the look great and function well.
-Plus, their prices won’t leave you with an empty bank account.
+If you're looking to buy Travelpro vs Samsonite luggage, you'll find that both brands of suitcases make great looking and durable luggage.
+Plus, their prices won't leave you with an empty bank account as their products are fairly priced.

 Buying luggage can be tough, considering all the different brands out there.
 But if you pick two popular ones to start with, this cuts down on the stress.
 Samsonite or Travelpro are both great brands, with a variety of suitcase types and models to choose from.